 2. At least x2 fittings and 1 final fitting.

-In exchange for modeling services, you will be allowed to keep your Kabba Custom tailored products.
-If you require compensation beyond your free Kabba Custom product(s) please include rates or any applicable notes within your message.
+In exchange for modeling services, you will be allowed to keep your Kabba Custom tailored products and be paid $200.
+If you require compensation beyond this please include rates or any applicable notes within your message.

 If you're a creative and think us working together would be a good fit, I want to hear from you!
 Photographers, videographers, illustrators, graphic designers, screen printers, etc. feel free to reach out.
 Include a website and some sample work or content you've created.